jgeraigery/SpotlightHelp/pages/ConnectHyperv/hyperv_connect_details.md

 ## Address

-The IP address or hostname of the Hyper-V server.
+Specify the IP address or hostname of the Hyper-V server.

 ## Authentication

-The authentication for Spotlight to use to connect to the Hyper-V server.
+Specify the authentication for Spotlight to use to connect to the Hyper-V server.

-Select Use Diagnostic Server credentials to use the Windows user configured to run the Spotlight Diagnostic Server.
+Select **Use Diagnostic Server credentials** to use the Windows user configured to run the Spotlight Diagnostic Server.

-Alternatively, fill in the User and Password fields.
+Alternatively, fill in the **User** and **Password** fields.
 The user must have at least a read-only role.

 {% include links.html %}